 Grading (ECTS): A: 100-91%, B 90-81%, C 80-73%, D 72-66%, E 65-60%, FX 59-0%.
-Scale of assessment (preliminary/final): 100/0

 Definition of sociology of education (sociology, definition and themes of social education, outline of development).
 Sociological approaches in the sociology of education (functionalist, interactionist, conflict).
 The relationship between society, education and education.
 Functions of upbringing and education in society.
 Upbringing and education in relation to human socialization.
 Social and educational communication, school status and roles.
 The school as an organisation, an institution.
 Equality of opportunity in education, training and life.
 Youth and youth as a social phenomenon, youth subcultures, deviance and youth sexual behaviour.
 Youth organizations, state policy - youth care, youth participation in civil society.